artefactual/atom-docs/user-manual/glossary/glossary.rst

     search statements,allowing complex queries to be expressed in human- readable form - for example, searching "fonds OR collection" would widen a search to include results that have either term in their title.
-In AtoM, boolean search operators are supported in the :term:`search box` and in the Adanced search menu - see: :ref:`Search <search-atom>` and :ref:`Advanced search <advanced-search>`.
+In AtoM, Boolean search operators are supported in the :term:`search box` and in the Advanced search menu - see: :ref:`Search <search-atom>` and :ref:`Advanced search <advanced-search>`.

   Breadcrumb trail